Utah National Parks Road Trip Itinerary from Vegas

 Day 2 – Zion National Park

 Spend a full day in Zion National Park.
 Start early by grabbing breakfast and a packed lunch before hopping on the Park shuttle.
 Adventurous spirits can’t go past the lure of Angel’s Landing hike (if you can get a permit).
-The earlier in the day you start, the better (even in winter) – it’s a popular trail and the up-canyon hike is a killer in the desert sun.
+The earlier in the day you start, the better (even in winter).
+It’s a popular trail and the up-canyon hike is a killer in the desert sun.

 Whatever you choose to do in the Park, make sure you hit the Canyon Overlook Trail a couple of hours before sunset, for impressive views before the Canyon walls begin to cast shadows across the valley.
 Check out my Zion National Park day trip guide for more details.